iivanoo/covid-apps-observer/data/data_dk/reports/resources/de.xikolo.openwho___3.4/report.md

 > Cannot access securely and info very unclear and cloudy<br> :date: __2020-05-28 05:01:52__

 > Not good at all, very bad<br> :date: __2020-05-25 06:20:08__

-> I try lots time to sign in but no response and my 3mile ide are all ready registered<br> :date: __2020-05-19 16:24:39__